Installation

 TEST SUITE: None

-3. In Azure, go to your AKS cluster and select Workloads.
-Initially, all six MOSTLY AI pods are in progress of starting and connecting to storage and to each services.
-Deploy MOSTLY AI to Azure AKS - pods starting Wait for a few minutes until AKS provisions all storage volumes and pods and all pods connect successfully to all required services.
+Initially, all of the MOSTLY AI pods are in progress of starting and connecting to storage and to each services.
+Wait for a few minutes until AKS provisions pods and all pods connect successfully to all required services.
+Deploy MOSTLY AI to Azure AKS - Pods started

 Post-deployment